Images of the accretion disk in Hybrid metric-Palatini gravity: Conclusion

 We also simulated the effects of finite observational resolution by applying a Gaussian blur to our images, replicating the capabilities of EHT.
 The results indicate that, at current resolution limits, distinguishing between GR and HMPG BHs is challenging but may become feasible with future improvements.
 In particular, space-based missions such as Millimetron are expected to achieve significantly higher angular resolutions, potentially making such distinctions observationally accessible \cite{Likhachev_2022, 2021Andrianov, 2021Novikov}.

 We also investigated the connection between the angular size of the BH’s photon ring and its mass within HMPG.
 Our analysis shows that, for a fixed angular diameter of the critical ring, different combinations of the scalar field parameter $\phi_0$ and BH mass can reproduce the same observational signature.
-Using the example of M87*, we demonstrated that only values of $0<\phi_0<1$ are consistent with the mass range inferred from the EHT shadow-based measurements, while the case of a phantom scalar field was not considered.
+We use M87* as an illustrative benchmark for the geometrical angular scale and the commonly quoted mass range, without attempting any source-specific emission modeling.
+Using this example, we demonstrated that only values of $0<\phi_0<1$ are consistent with the mass range inferred from the EHT shadow-based measurements, while the case of $\phi_0<0$ was not considered.
 Although these mass estimates are not entirely theory-independent, they still allow us to evaluate possible constraints on the model.
 This result aligns with previous bounds obtained from Solar System \cite{Leanizbarrutia2017, Dyadina2019, Dyadina_2022} and binary pulsar observations \cite{Dyadina2018, Avdeev2020, Dyadina2024}, further confirming the compatibility of HMPG with existing experimental data and reinforcing its viability as an alternative to GR.

 In conclusion, this study shows that high-resolution imaging of accretion disks can serve as a powerful tool for testing gravitational theories beyond GR.
 Hybrid metric-Palatini gravity, as a well-motivated extension, yields distinctive yet potentially observable features in disk structure and emission.
-With upcoming advancements in observational astronomy, including the next generation of very-long-baseline interferometry and space-based telescopes, we anticipate the emergence of strong constraints, or even potential signatures, of modified gravity theories in the strong-field regime.
+In this work, we employed the Novikov-Thorne thin-disk model as an initial approximation, representing a first step toward more realistic simulations that account for the physical conditions in actual accretion flows.
+With upcoming advancements in observational astronomy, including the next generation of very-long-baseline interferometry and space-based telescopes, as well as future theoretical developments incorporating realistic disk physics, we anticipate the emergence of strong constraints, and possibly observable signatures, of modified gravity theories in the strong-field regime.